-- 2.1 Soundness of the Plan in respect of its approach to archaeology - 2.1.1 The identification of SD12 for employment development as currently proposed is not sound as its allocation is neither clearly justified within the Plan nor is its allocation consistent with either the Policies in the Adopted Plan Strategy or with national policy guidance. - 2.1.2 This site lies within the Vale of Pickering, a low-lying plain between the uplands of the North York Moors and Cleveland Hills, to the north, the Howardian Hills, to the west, and the scarp of the Yorkshire Wolds, to the south.
+- 2.1 Soundness of the Plan in respect of its approach to archaeology - 2.1.1 The identification of Sites SD3, SD6, SD10 and SD11 for residential development as currently proposed is not sound as their allocation is neither clearly justified within the Plan nor are the allocations consistent with either the Policies in the Adopted Plan Strategy or with national policy guidance. - 2.1.2 These sites lie within the Vale of Pickering, a low-lying plain between the uplands of the North York Moors and Cleveland Hills, to the north, the Howardian Hills, to the west, and the scarp of the Yorkshire Wolds, to the south.
 This area exhibits evidence of continuing human habitation and activity from the early prehistoric periods through the Roman period, and up to the present day.
 This area has been the subject of a comprehensive archaeological research project for over 25 years.
-Based upon this work, Historic England can say with some confidence not that there is a high probability that these sites will contain archaeological remains, but also that these remains could well be of national importance. - 2.1.3 The importance of the archaeology of this area is recognised within the Ryedale Plan Strategy.
+Based upon this work, Historic England can say with some confidence not that there is a high probability that these sites will contain archaeological remains, but also that these remains could well be of national importance.

+2.1.3 The importance of the archaeology of this area is recognised within the Ryedale Plan Strategy.
 Policy SP12 states:-

-"Development proposals which would result in substantial harm to or total loss of the significance ... to the archaeological significance of the Vale of

-Pickering will be resisted unless wholly exceptional circumstances can be demonstrated".
+"Development proposals which would result in substantial harm to or total loss of the significance ... to the archaeological significance of the Vale of Pickering will be resisted unless wholly exceptional circumstances can be demonstrated".